GHK-Cu (Copper Peptide)

 • Cycle Length: 8–12 weeks on / 2–4 weeks off

-5. Mechanism of Action
+6. Mechanism of Action

 • Collagen production signaling

-• Tissue repair support
+• Tissue remodeling support

 • Anti-inflammatory signaling

-• Hair follicle support signaling
+• Hair follicle support pathways

-6. Potential Benefits
+7. Potential Benefits

-• Potential skin quality improvements
+• Potential skin-quality improvements

 • Enhanced collagen signaling

-• Possible wound healing support
+• Possible wound-healing support

-• Potential hair support benefits
+• Potential hair-support benefits

 • Improved tissue recovery signaling